hikeventures/hikeventures.github.io/_posts/best/2015-02-10-Best-sleeping-pads.markdown

 ---

 ## How about sleeping pads filled with down?
-[Winter sleeping pads][21] are sometimes filled with down or covered with a thermal foil layer to increase the insulation.
+Winter sleeping pads like the <a href="http://amzn.to/2eKqfYC" rel="nofollow" target="_blank">Exped Down Mat</a> are sometimes filled with down or covered with a thermal foil layer to increase the insulation.

 ---

 ## Using a dry or stuff sack to pack your sleeping pad.
-To keep your sleeping pad dry you can stuff it into a [dry sack][22].
+To keep your sleeping pad dry you can stuff it into a <a href="http://amzn.to/2e9rYoJ" rel="nofollow" target="_blank">dry sack</a>.
 There is usually also a dry sack included when you buy a sleeping pad.

 ---

 ## When should I use a foam sleeping pad?
 If you want to be on the safe side then you should buy a sleeping pad which is made of foam as it can not get any punctures.
 They might be less cosy to sleep on so you might look for a soft camping ground.
-The [Therm-a-Rest Lite SOL][23] is a popular foam sleeping pad.
+The <a href="http://amzn.to/2f6jZhm" rel="nofollow" target="_blank">Therm-a-Rest Lite SOL</a> is a popular foam sleeping pad.

 ---

 ## Which sleeping pad should I use as a side sleeper?
 If you are a side sleeper or turn around while sleeping then you should probably get a wider sleeping pad.
-The [NeoAirs][24] are popular sleeping pads.
+The <a href="http://amzn.to/2f6jB2m" rel="nofollow" target="_blank">Therm-a-Rest NeoAirs</a> are popular sleeping pads.

 ---

 ## Is there any difference between hiking and camping sleeping pads?
-When comparing [hiking](http://www.backcountry.com/Store/catalog/search.jsp?q=camping sleeping pads) vs [camping](http://www.backcountry.com/Store/catalog/search.jsp?q=hiking sleeping pads) then you could select a lighter sleeping pad when you are hiking and a more comfortable and probably heavier one when you only plan to go camping.
+When comparing hiking sleeping pads vs camping sleeping pads then you could select a lighter sleeping pad when you are hiking and a more comfortable and probably heavier one when you only plan to go camping.

 ---

 ## Are there sleeping pads for babies?
-Some manufacturers also offer [sleeping pads for kids][25] but you can also just use a [regular sized][26] sleeping pad.
+Some manufacturers also offer sleeping pads for kids but you can also just use a regular sized sleeping pad.

 ---